jlaing700/electrical-workflow-intro/README.md

 Note: There are two methods in which you can publish your work through Github.
 1. Using Git Bash CD (Command Prompts)
-2. Using GitHub Desktop app and GitHub website
+2. Using GitHub Desktop app and GitHub website.

 Pick whichever you're comfortable with.
 If you're not a coding person, I recommend using the simpe GitHub Desktop method.

 Make sure you have created a GitHub account before you start.